wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 on garbage collection to the NVM.
 Note that one of the unique features of TimeStone is that the transaction is fully committed logically after the commit point, which does not depend on whether the second type objects are persisted to the NVM.
 Those not persisted will be recovered by re-executing the transaction body, as we will see later.
+The third type object are those that have been persisted to the NVM into another log, called the Checkpoint Log (CLog),